WhimsicalWill/SpotifyLocalFilesInstructions/README.md

 1. First, on your computer, add your local files to a playlist.
 2. On your phone, go to settings in the Spotify app and turn Local audio files on.
 3. Connect your computer to the same wifi as your phone.
-4. On your phone, download the playlist that you added the local files to
+4. On your phone, download the playlist that you added the local files to.

 After doing this, your files should sync and you should be able to listen to your music on your phone.